Get started with Connect embedded components

 - The last two major versions of mobile Safari on iOS

-Connect embedded components are only supported in web browsers and cannot be used in embedded web views inside mobile or desktop applications.
+Connect embedded components are only supported in web browsers and can’t be used in embedded web views inside mobile or desktop applications.

 Localization